History of Port Vale F.C.: 1983–1999: The Rudge era

 During the 1995–96 season, Vale struggled to find their form.
 Ten games into the league season, they had recorded only one win (in the local derby against Stoke) and were struggling near the bottom of the table.
 Early home form was also the worst for years, and it took the Valiants until 2 December to finally notch a win at Vale Park, when Martin Foyle scored to beat Huddersfield Town 1–0.
-A 5–1 defeat at Ipswich on New Year's Day, saw Vale slip to second from bottom, with just five wins all season, but the FA Cup was again to prove the tonic.
+A 5–1 defeat at Ipswich on New Year's Day saw Vale slip to second from bottom, with just five wins all season, but the FA Cup was again to prove the tonic.
 The draw had done Vale no favours, with a trip to promotion-chasing Crystal Palace, but a goalless draw brought the tie back to Vale Park.
-Vale eventually won the tie, on a freezing January night, with Ray Walker scoring the winner in extra time to seal a 4–3 win, and set up a trip to cup-holders Everton in the fourth round.
+Vale eventually won the tie on a freezing January night, with Ray Walker scoring the winner in extra time to seal a 4–3 win and set up a trip to cup-holders Everton in the fourth round.
 In the tie with Everton, Vale twice came from behind at Goodison Park to draw 2–2, with Ian Bogie scoring from virtually the last kick of the match.
-The replay saw Vale Park full to capacity to witness Vale win 2–1 with Jon McCarthy netting the winner.
-The victory saw Vale go into the fifth round, in which they would play Leeds United away.
+The replay saw Vale Park full to witness Vale win 2–1, with Jon McCarthy netting the winner.
+The victory saw Vale enter the fifth round, where they would play Leeds United away.
 Leeds were then a top-ten Premiership side.
 The match at Elland Road took place on a Tuesday, thanks to various cancellations due to inclement weather.
 The game finished goalless, and the tie went to a replay in Burslem.
-The Valiants' cup exploits were to come to an end as Leeds won the replay 2–1 with Gary McAllister scoring twice in the closing stages despite Vale leading 1–0 at half time through Tony Naylor.
-However Vale's cup exploits were to earn them the FA's Giantkillers award for the 1995–96 season.
-The cup run seemed to inspire Vale onto better things in the league, with a run of five wins in a row pushing them up to twelfth as the season drew to a close.
+The Valiants' cup exploits were to come to an end as Leeds won the replay 2–1, with Gary McAllister scoring twice in the closing stages despite Vale leading 1–0 at half-time through Tony Naylor.
+However, Vale's cup exploits were to earn them the FA's Giantkillers award for the 1995–96 season.
+The cup run seemed to inspire Vale to do better things in the league, with five wins in a row pushing them up to twelfth as the season drew to a close.
 Vale also had some success in the Anglo-Italian Cup, as they qualified for the final at Wembley, in the competition's final season.
 Vale secured a 5–3 win at Italian side Perugia in which Lee Mills netted a hat-trick.
-The English semi-final draw pitted Vale away to Ipswich Town, who they had already lost to 5–1.
+The English semi-final draw pitted Vale away to Ipswich Town, to whom they had already lost 5–1.
 Tony Naylor scored a hat-trick as Vale recorded a 4–2 win at Portman Road, the first victory in their history at the ground.
-A 3–1 victory in the second leg of the English final at Vale Park, against West Brom, confirmed a 4–2 aggregate success, and a game against Italian winners Genoa in the final.
+A 3–1 victory in the second leg of the English final at Vale Park against West Brom confirmed a 4–2 aggregate success and a game against Italian winners Genoa in the final.
 The Italians ran out 5–2 winners, with Martin Foyle netting both Vale goals.